 The SRS is intended to be a course focusing on learning research methods, as well as a WAC foundational course following the Preceptorial.
 As a result, faculty teaching the seminars will need to integrate the teaching of content with instruction and guidance in research and writing.
 The Gen Ed Board provides guidance to SRS instructors as they design and teach courses integrating skills with content.

-Each SRS will require students to write a research paper of 12-18 pages.
-Other shorter writing assignments may be assigned as well.
-Instructors must provide instruction and guidance in planning and writing the research paper.
+Each SRS will require students to fulfill the requirements of a WAC course.
 Students in the Seminars should learn basic research skills, including, but not limited to, how to frame a research question, construct an argument, create a thesis, identify and analyze secondary and (depending on the discipline) primary sources, use online and other resources in the library, and draw conclusions.
 A librarian will collaborate with the instructor to provide advice and support throughout the course in helping students locate and evaluate primary and secondary resources relevant to the topic of the Seminar.
 This will include formal as well as informal group and individual instruction.

 Proposal: The Gen Ed Board will review seminar proposals to see how you plan to integrate the key learning outcomes within the topics covered in your course.
 The proposal should include the following:

 - Explicit mention of the key learning outcomes

 - A brief description of the content of the course